 300 Year Old Settlement With Trendy Cafes

-Dating back to about 300 years ago, Kampung Cina where it now stands, was settled by seafaring traders from South China.
+Dating back to about 300 years ago, Kampung Cina where it now stands, was settled by seafaring traders from Southern mainland China.
 Kuala Terengganu was once a busy maritime trading centre that attracted merchants from across the region and of course, China.
 The descendants of these traders, known as peranakans, still make their homes here although changes are taking place where the old shop houses, seeing potential as a tourist draw, are now being gradually converted into trendy restaurants, cafes and guest houses.

 Kampung Cina’s main street is a stretch of quaint old shop houses¬¬ where the peranakan heritage is celebrated and preserved.
 Stretching from Pasar Besar Kedai Payang, the one-way narrow street of Jalan Bandar ends at the welcome dragon arch at the Seri Malaysia hotel junction.
 Take a leisurely stroll and discover amongst the nooks and crannies, interesting alleyways with modern street art, new cafes and old abandoned homes.
 You can feel the history of a glorious past and seeing how it is slowly coming up again to be a centre of tourism and commerce.